Staff

 Ashley Grant

-Ashley Grant is the Director of Fair Housing Enforcement and a Clinical Fellow with the Housing Discrimination Testing Program and Accelerator to Practice Program at Suffolk University Law School.
+Ashley Grant is the Director of Fair Housing Enforcement and a Clinical Fellow with the Center for Housing Justice & Policy and Accelerator to Practice Program at Suffolk University Law School.
 Prior to joining Suffolk University Law School, Attorney Grant was the Legal Director at the Massachusetts Fair Housing Center, where she spent ten years representing victims of housing discrimination in state and federal court, as well as before administrative agencies.
 In addition to conducting frequent trainings and presentations on fair housing issues, Attorney Grant also designed and co-taught a course on housing discrimination at Western New England School of Law.
+Attorney Grant is a graduate of the City University of New York (CUNY) School of Law and Wesleyan University.
+After law school, she served as a law clerk for a federal magistrate judge in the Eastern District of New York and worked as an attorney at Lenox Hill Neighborhood House in New York City, representing low-income tenants in housing court and assisting individuals whose public benefits had been terminated.

 Jamie Langowski